Dundee United F.C.: On loan

+Staff

+Managers

+The first manager of Dundee Hibernian in 1909 was Pat Reilly.
+The club's longest serving and most successful manager, Jim McLean, held the position from 1971 to 1993, winning three major honours – the Scottish Premier Division title in 1982–83 and the Scottish League Cup twice in 1979 and 1980.
+Two Dundee United managers have won the Scottish Cup – Ivan Golac in 1994 and Peter Houston in 2010.

 Noted players

 International players

 This is a list of former and current players who have played at full international level while with the club.
 They are ordered by nationality and year of United debut below.
 Additionally, two goalkeepers – Pat Onstad (Canada) and Kémoko Camara (Guinea) – were both capped while at Tannadice yet never played a first-team game for United.